-Section 11.4.3.4: The MCO will have up to thirty (30) Calendar Days from the date of its receipt to vet the review and/or investigative outcomes (herein referred to as a draft report) performed by the Department or its designees and return with its comments to the entity which performed the review.
-However, where the threat of harm to the Medicaid Program is considered significant by PI, the MCO must prioritize the vetting process and return the review with comments to the requesting entity as soon as reasonably possible, but not greater than thirty (30) Calendar Days from receipt of the request by the MCO.
+The MCO will be given up to thirty (30) Calendar Days to vet the review and/or investigative outcomes performed by the Department or its designees.
+Where the threat of harm to the Medicaid Program is considered significant by PI, the MCO must prioritize the vetting process and return the review with comments by the date assigned by either PI or its designee.